Catholicism has lost people to religious switching in many countries, while Protestantism has gained in some

 Numbers, Facts and Trends Shaping Your World

-Rebecca Leppert is an editorial specialist at Pew Research Center.
+Rebecca Leppert is a writer/editor at Pew Research Center, focusing on religion.

 The vast majority of U.S. adults (85%) say online scams and attacks are a problem on shopping sites and apps.